itsjoeoui/TIL/content/database/google-sql-pipe-syntax.md

 ---
-title: Google SQL Pipe Syntax
+title: Google's SQL Pipe Syntax
 ---
 I think this should be the future of SQL!